tower120/epoch_pattern/README.md

        m_ab = calculate_ab();
     }
 ```
 In this way we can use equal, instead of greater operation.
-It is enough to call update once per each MAX_INT mutations, and we are fine with int overflow.
+It is enough to call update once per each MAX_INT mutations per field, and we are fine with int overflow.
+But now we waste memory for storing epoch.
+If you fine with memory overhead (it may be not that big, after all), you can safely use this method.

+## Final solution.

+To get rid of memory overhead of previos method, and deal with int overflow, we can